ysangkok/python-bitcoinlib/README.md

 unhandled script evaluation flags, etc) it may deem something invalid that bitcoind would accept as valid.
 More importanty, it could accept something as valid that bitcoind would deem invalid.

-It is good to use VerifyScript to pre-screen the transaction inputs that you create, before passing the transaction to bitcoind, or for debugging purposes.
-But bitcoind should always remain the authoritative source on transaction input validity.

 ## Module import style